UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-2/README.md

 ## Accomplishments
 - **Fire Perception Node**
   - Implemented ROI-based window extraction.
-  - Implemented red-intensity estimation.
+  - Implemented red-orange-intensity estimation.
-  - Can detect the presence of a personn ( based on another color that's in the window).
+  - Can detect the presence of a person ( based on a non red/orange color that's in the window).
   - Published a fire-node list containing window IDs, temperatures, and neighbor influence values.
 - **Decision-Making Node**
   - Implemented graph-based target representation.
-  - Implemented next-target selection using a custom score formulation (distance + intensity + neighbor effects + presence of a personn at the window).
+  - Implemented next-target selection using a custom score formulation (distance + intensity + neighbor effects + presence of a person at the window).
 - **Turret Control Node**
   - Implemented camera-based aiming for a 1-DOF turret.
+  - Implemented drivetrain contorl for y-position movement  m
   - Implemented servo PWM output with limits.

 <hr>